Resident234/php.net/pages/www.php.net_function.date-format.php.md

 ```

-In other words, take the date/time of now (in ISO 8601 format), discard the trailing Daylight Savings Time specifier, add a "Z" where the DST was and urlEncode the whole thing to convert the time&apos;s colons for REST requests (required for amazon, not sure about eBay).
+In other words, take the date/time of now (in ISO 8601 format), discard the trailing Daylight Savings Time specifier, add a "Z" where the DST was and urlEncode the whole thing to convert the time's colons for REST requests (required for amazon, not sure about eBay).

 Another way might be to create your own timestamp: